Marclie/SuaveStateScanner/README.md

 sliding window centered at each point.
 The point is swapped with all states, and the state that is most continuous at that point is kept.

-This is useful, for example, in electronic structure calculations where excited state energies are often discontinuous w.r.t their properties.
-This can help identify the symmetry of electronic states without explicitly running a symmetry calculation.
+This script is useful, for example, in electronic structure calculations where excited state energies are often discontinuous w.r.t their properties.
+The script can help identify the symmetry of electronic states without explicitly running a symmetry calculation.

-This is a general mathematical tool to enforce the continuity of any states along a set of points with quantities that need the conditions to be continuous along their points.
+The script is a general mathematical tool to enforce the continuity of any states along a set of points with quantities that need the conditions to be continuous along their points.
 This will only work well for inherently continuous data with closely spaced points.